 After Biden's 46-year old son, Beau, lost his battle to cancer in 2015, Obama eulogized the former Delaware Attorney General during a memorial service.
 The Biden family received 72,000 condolences through the White House's virtual system after the death of Beau -- and condolences were submitted from every state, according to the vice president's office.

 One of Biden's significant achievements during his time at the helm of the Judiciary Committee was appointing California Sen. Dianne Feinstein to the dais.
+She was the first woman on the committee.

 ABC News' Molly Nagle contributed to this report.